-The Level 2 ski instructor qualification is next and will take more training and practice.
-Once achieved, this is the tipping point in your career and will open doors to pretty much any mountain in the world!
-The Level 2 develops your ability to analyse and improve others’ skiing, and give feedback, but it is also focused on improving your skiing as well as your teaching.
+Level 2 ski instructor qualification is a big step up from Level 1.
+The exam, for example, is around 10 days long.
+This is because Level 2 qualification allows you to teach nearly anywhere in the world, and at any level.
+The Level 2 ski instructor's course develops your ability to analyse and improve others’ skiing, and give feedback, but it is also focused on improving your skiing as well as your teaching.

 *To work in France, you will need additional qualifications to Level 1 and Level 2.
 Some Level 1 qualifications will let you work elsewhere in the world, like Japan, dependant on working visas.

-Do I need academic qualifications to qualify for a ski instructor course?
+Do I need academic qualifications to do a ski instructor course?

 Do I need to be able to speak a second language to become a ski instructor?

-‘Do I need to be able to speak a secnd language?’ features in our FAQs!
+‘Do I need to be able to speak a second language?’ features in our FAQs!
 (Click to see more frequently asked questions)

 How good at skiing do I have to be to become a ski instructor?

 Who provides the qualifications?

-Some of the big names in the game are BASI (British Association of Snow Sports Instructors), CSIA (Canadian Ski Instructors' Alliance) and NZSIA (New Zealand Snow Sports Instructors' Alliance).
+Some of the most widely-recognised ski instructor qualifications are BASI (British Association of Snow Sports Instructors), CSIA (Canadian Ski Instructors' Alliance) and NZSIA (New Zealand Snow Sports Instructors' Alliance).

-The governing bodies all enter an annual event called Interksi, an event where the best instructors from around the world can show off their skills, techniques, and training tips - in an effort to share teaching methods and obviously show off a little!
+These organisations all enter an annual event called Interksi, where the best instructors from around the world can show off their skills, techniques, and training tips - in an effort to share teaching methods and obviously show off a little!

 How do I get the qualifications to be a ski instructor?

-The Level 1 and 2 can usually be obtained within a season.
+The Level 1 and 2 ski instructor qualifications can usually be obtained within a season.
 One of the best ways to become a ski instructor is through an organised instructor course, because all the admin is done for you!
-This involves being at a resort for 11-13 weeks with a group of like-minded people, all working towards the same goal.
+This involves being at a resort for 11-13 weeks, with a group of like-minded people, all working towards the same goal.
 You'll qualify for your Level 1 first, then move on to tackle Level 2 on the same course.
 An organised ski instructor course from a company such as SnowSkool typically includes:

 Season lift pass